jaketerrito/melee_ai/README.md

 8. chmod 777 Pipes/pipe
 9. In Dolphin, go to Controllers settings
 10. Set port one to 'Standard Controller', open controller config
-11. Load 'pipe' profile, set device to Pipe/0/pipe
+11. Load 'pipe' profile, set device to Pipe/0/pipe.
+This might be kindof weird to do, if it blanks everything save the blanked profile, edit the profile file (pipe.ini) and add all the lines from above starting with 'Buttons/A...' back into it.
+It should work after that
 12. Enable 'Background Input'
 13. hit OK, run game